 9. Kayak with killers in British Columbia

 British Columbia is all about natural conservation – and one of the more remarkable places on earth to enjoy nature in all its glory.
-It’s filled with forest woods, lakes, mountains and not forgetting the Pacific Ocean.
+It’s filled with incredible forests/ woods for hiking and trekking, lakes, mountains and not forgetting the Pacific Ocean.
 You can wander through the forests for days and chill at a lake and just immerse in the grand beauty.

 But if you’re really feeling adventurous, head out to the ocean for a kayaking session with humpback whales swimming beneath.
 The whales are mysterious and humongous; some might compare them to the size of a school bus.
 These warmblooded killers with melodic songs (don’t forget to bring a hydrophone) and their acrobatic skills will leave you in awe.

 10. The Mecca of winter sports – Chamonix, France